Want to know all about tungsten light photography? We’re glad to hear it since that’s precisely what we at Peerspace have for you ahead.

 Tungsten light bulbs are more frequently known as incandescent bulbs, and they burn out somewhat quickly compared to their florescent and LED counterparts.
 They tend to only last about 1000 hours depending on wattage.
 This is because the way that they work is by getting extremely hot.

-In fact, they have been known to explode, propelling teeny tiny sharp shards of glass all over the area.
-And they can’t be touched because the bulb is sensitive to the oil on our fingerprints.
+In fact, they can explode, propelling teeny tiny sharp shards of glass all over the area.
+And you can’t touch them because the bulb is sensitive to the oil on your fingerprints.

 Luckily, these bulbs are inexpensive.
 Many are mechanically dimmable to cooler temps and therefore shine a less brassy glow.
 And you don’t need any special electric gear to use tungsten bulbs – they plug right into a household current.